YashdalfTheGray/hue-remote/docs/utils.md

 | Hue-HSB max | 65535 | 254        | 254                         |

 As can be seen, the values are not intuitive but luckily are just scaled so the `convert` utility handles the scaling. it also goes a step further and handles the conversion from RGB to HSL and then HSL to Hue-HSB.
 So you can hand RGB colors to the API and it will tell the lights the right thing.
 Yay!

+Use `convert.rgbToHue('#453ade')` to convert to from RGB string to Hue-HSB or `convert.rgbToHue([54, 126, 233])` to convert an RGB array to Hue-HSB.
+Giving no input will output an error.

+### `.tempToMired`

+Hue uses something called the Mired color temperature to set the color temperature of the lights.
+It's a reciprocal temperature number.
+The formula for it can be found on the Wikipedia page linked in the resources but it would be great to not have to think about that.
+So `convert.tempToMired(6500)` will convert a human readable color temperature to the Mired values that hue uses.
+Passing nothing to `convert.tempToMired()` will set the color temperature to 6500K.